 Much of The Gods We Can Touch is ethereal and intimate, and then by turns challenging and defiant.
 And the gothic overtones give way to a couple of unapologetic synth pop bangers.
 Aurora channels the chamber pop and early confidence of Kate Bush.

-And I want to say this.
+And I feel it’s important to say this:

-In the year 2023, when a 26-year-old woman is the President and Chief freaking Executive Officer of her personal brand, positively influencing tens of thousands of younger women — we need to honor that.
+In the year 2023, when a 26-year-old woman is the President and Chief freaking Executive Officer of her personal brand, positively influencing hundreds of thousands of younger women — we need to honor that.

 9. Alvvays – Blue Rev